Undergraduate Studies in Education

 3. Click on Create/Modify - Fill in Employee ID number, click Add

 4. Business Purpose - "c.
 Business & Travel Expenses" for gift card purchase or TA textbook reimbursement.
 Please do not choose "e.
 Invited Speakers Expenses" as it does not populate correct expense type in the instruction below.

 6. Reason for Expenses

-e.g. Invited guest speaker for EDUC xxx - Add Notes - OK
+e.g. Invited guest speaker for EDUC xxx (Be sure to include the guest speaker's name)- Add Notes - OK

-Expense Type - e.g. Materials and Supplies Other (use this line item for expensing gift cards)
+Expense Type - e.g. Materials and Lab Supplies (use this line item for expensing gift cards & TA textbook reimbursement)

 Amount - $xx.xx